"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Notice in the passage above that Israel will dwell securely only after God executes judgment on her neighbors "who despise them."
-After the "Great Middle East War," when God judges Israel's neighbors, the Jewish people will feel secure for the first time since their return from exile, as shown in the passage above.
-Keep in mind that Israel "dwelling securely" is a prerequisite before the "Gog and Magog War."
+After the "Great Middle East War," when God judges Israel's neighbors, the Jewish people will feel secure for the first time since their return from exile, as shown in the passage above, which is interesting since Israel "dwelling securely" is a prerequisite to the "Gog and Magog War."

 Israel's immediate neighbors are conspicuously missing from the list, suggesting that the "Great Middle East War" occurs first, before the "Gog and Magog War."
 This scenario fits, considering the other prerequisites for the war.
-God will be judging these nations because they have come against Israel:
+God will judge these nations because they have come against Israel:

 Genesis 12:3 - I will bless those who bless you, and curse those who curse you....

 This outer-ring of Israel's neighbors has not been directly involved in war with Israel.
 However, they have supported the inner-ring of Israel's enemies, including the terrorist groups who have been, in effect, fighting a proxy war for this outer ring of nations, namely Iran.